Shakti: Ideation of her form

+Character assesment

-The idea of independence and not confirming to widely held notions of goddesses has been an intriguing trait in the character of Devi in the Devi Mahatmya.
+The idea of independence and not confirming to widely held notions of goddesses has been an intriguing trait of her character in the Devi Mahatmya.
 The goddess here, primarily identified as Durga, is not dependent on a male consort and she successfully handles male roles herself.
 In battles, she fights without a male ally, and when needed aide, creates female peers from herself like Kali.
 Also, the ideation of the goddess as a personification of Shakti varies, instead of providing power to a male consort like other puranic era goddesses, here she takes powers from the gods–who all "surrender their potency to her" at the time of her manifestation.